parzivalt37/Freight-Frenzy-Code/README.md

 **FourWheelDrive**: The main driving TeleOp: this class contains code for basic robot movement, moving the carousel spinner, lifting and lowering the arm on the robot, and opening and closing the servo claw

-**Methods**: A work in progress, this class was designed for abstraction of use of the Thread.sleep() method (use of this method requires a try/catch statement, and having all of those try/catches listed out throughout the autonomous classes makes it very difficult to sift through all the code for troubleshooting)

 **RobotHardware**: This class creates a HardwareMap object that fetches the positions of which ports each device is plugged into on the Control and Expansion Hubs, and links that to the Motor/Servo objects that are declared in any code that will move the robot

 **ServoTesting**: A class designed for testing the servos on the end of the arm that create the claw